Sarnia Sting: Retired numbers

 On January 12, 2018, the Sarnia Sting officially retired the first number in franchise history, Steven Stamkos' number 91.
 There are also banners in honour of Shawn Burr and Kerry Fraser.
-Banners that were once hung, but have since been taken down, include the ones of Aaron Brand and Peter Sarno who both won OHL scoring titles, Trevor Letowski, who all participated at IIHF World Junior Championships in 1997, and Danny Fritsche who won gold with the United States men's national junior ice hockey team in 2004.
+Banners that were once hung, but have since been taken down, include the ones of Aaron Brand and Peter Sarno, who both won OHL scoring titles, Trevor Letowski, who participated at IIHF World Junior Championships in 1997, and Danny Fritsche, who won gold with the United States men's national junior ice hockey team in 2004.
 The team has also created a Hall of Fame inside the arena.
-The inaugural induction members include Jon Sim, Trevor Letowski and Rob Ciccarelli.
+The inaugural induction members include Jon Sim, Letowski, and Rob Ciccarelli.